Spetters

-Spetters (English translation: Splashes) is a Dutch film directed by Paul Verhoeven.
+Spetters (English translation: Splashes) is a 1980 Dutch erotic drama film directed by Paul Verhoeven.
 The film follows the lives of three young men who have little in common but their love for dirt-bike racing.
 Set on the outskirts of Rotterdam, the film depicts three characters who are hoping to escape a dead-end, working-class existence.

 The film was a small success in the United States, and it helped launch the Hollywood careers of Verhoeven and some of the actors, including Jeroen Krabbé, Rutger Hauer and Renee Soutendijk.

 Plot

-Two young motocross racers, Rien and Hans, and their mechanic, Eef, dream of fame, fortune and casual sex.
-Their hero is legendary motocross champion Gerrit Witkamp, who inspires their competitive rides.
-The motocross racers want to make their marks as professional racers, but their hopes don't go according to their plans.

-Each of the boys is seduced by Fientje, a young woman who, with her brother, sells French fries and kroket at the races.
-She is looking for the person who will help her get out of the business and away from her brother.
-Eventually, she makes the three men face the reality of success, defeat and homosexuality.